 Make sure it is clear who can make medical decisions on your behalf.
-This may be a Health Care Proxy, guardian or other family member you designate to carry out your wishes under an Advanced Directive or Supported Decision-Making Agreement.
+This may be a Health Care Proxy, guardian or other family member you choose to carry out your wishes under an Advanced Directive or a Supported Decision-Making Agreement.
 Have a copy of these documents with you if you need to go to the hospital.

-Have important medical information written down and available to share with hospital staff so they can make an individualized decision about your health care needs.
+You should have important medical information written down and available to share with hospital staff so they can make an individualized decision about your health care needs.
 Include contact information for your treating doctors in the community.
-If you regularly use a communication device or aid, try to bring this with you to the hospital.
-While the hospital has an obligation to assist regardless, it will be easier to obtain their cooperation if you bring what is available to you.
+If you regularly use a communication device or aid, bring this with you to the hospital.
+While the hospital has an obligation to assist you regardless, it will be easier to get their cooperation if you bring what is available to you.

-Ask for any reasonable accommodations you need because of your disability.
-Given the difficult environment in hospitals, you should make your request clearly, firmly, and politely.
-If possible, make your request in advance of your hospitalization so staff have more time to prepare and respond, and always follow up right away in writing.
+It is important to ask for any reasonable accommodations you need because of your disability, including assistance communicating with hospital staff, having your personal care needs met, and participating in your treatment.
+You should make your request clearly, firmly, and politely.
+If possible, make your request in advance of your hospitalization, and follow up right away in writing.